MicrosoftDocs/learn/learn-pr/iot/consider-message-processing-options-constraints/includes/4-iot-hub-quotas-throttle.md

 ### Throttling details

 * The meter size determines at what increments your throttling limit is consumed.
-If your direct call's payload is between 0 and 4 KB, it is counted as 4 KB.
+If your direct call's payload is between 0 KB and 4 KB, it is counted as 4 KB.
 You can make up to 40 calls per second per unit before hitting the limit of 160 KB/sec/unit.

   Similarly, if your payload is between 4 KB and 8 KB, each call accounts for 8 KB and you can make up to 20 calls per second per unit before hitting the max limit.

-  Finally, if your payload size is between 156KB and 160 KB, you'll be able to make only 1 call per second per unit in your hub before hitting the limit of 160 KB/sec/unit.
+  Finally, if your payload size is between 156 KB and 160 KB, you'll be able to make only one call per second per unit in your hub before hitting the limit of 160 KB/sec/unit.
 * For Jobs device operations (update twin, invoke direct method) for tier S3, 50/sec/unit only applies to when you invoke methods using jobs.
 If you invoke direct methods directly, the original throttling limit of 24 MB/sec/unit (for S3) applies.
 * Quota is the aggregate number of messages you can send in your hub per day.
 You can find your hub's quota limit under the column Total number of messages /day on the IoT Hub pricing page.
 * Your cloud-to-device and device-to-cloud throttles determine the maximum rate at which you can send messages irrespective of 4 KB chunks.
 Device-to-cloud messages can be up to 256 KB; cloud-to-device messages can be up to 64 KB.
 These are the maximum message sizes for each type of message.